pferguso6222/MonogameExamples/README.md

 This is a collection of MonoGame demos I am developing as building blocks to make a game.
-Each project, with the exception of the GameTemplate project demonstrates a single useage of each of the major classes I am developing.
+Each project, with the exception of the GameTemplate project demonstrates a single useage of each of the major classes I am either studying, or refining.
 So far, I have the following:

 Loading, and parallax scrolling of TMX tilemaps using Monogame Extended.